lzwjava/blog-source/_posts/2024-12-22-three-phones-en.md

 - The third phone can be an older iPhone or Android device.
 Use it as a media hub for downloaded podcasts, music, or YouTube videos to listen to in the background.

-- Use a backpack for your carry-on.
+- Use a crossbody bag for your carry-on.
 In addition to the three phones, you can also carry earphones and your car key fob.

 - The iPhone should be your main device.
 Install a variety of apps, especially international ones, across all categories, focusing on those with great design and useful features.